MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 ## Bash Function to generate subfolder with required files

 Edit the file paths as needed.
-Replace `~/6112MooersLabGitHubLabRepos` with the path to where-ever you downloaded the file.
+Replace `~/6112MooersLabGitHubLabRepos` with the path to wherever you downloaded the file.
 Takes a project ID as the only argument.

 Run from the top level of your writing project directory.